-It was 1997 when Capstone Properties began talks with the town about renovating the historic mill into an assisted living community for area seniors.
-With support from Groton and neighboring Ayer, RiverCourt Residences has been refurbished to incorporate historically significant features such as its’ welcoming entryway and its’ expansive windows as well as state-of-the-art amenities designed specifically for seniors.
-Opened in January 2002, RiverCourt, managed by Welch Healthcare and Retirement Group, offers a range of Senior living options which include Independent Living, Assisted Living, Memory Care and Respite Stays.
+The Groton Leatherboard Company, locally-owned and managed throughout its history, finally closed its doors in 1975.
+Within a couple of years it became home to the Nielson Molding Company, a producer of picture frames.
+Ultimately, the building was shuttered and turned over to the Town of Groton.
+It was 1997 when Capstone Properties began talks with the town about renovating the historic mill into an assisted living community for local seniors.
+With support from Groton and neighboring Ayer, RiverCourt Residences has been refurnished to incorporate historically-significant features – such as its welcoming entryway and its expansive windows as well as state-of-the-art amenities designed specifically for seniors.
+Opened in January 2002, RiverCourt, managed by Welch Healthcare and Retirement Group, offers a range of senior living options, from assisted living to Alzheimer’s/dementia care to independent apartment living.